Jaega Wise

 Jaega Wise (/ˈdʒeɪɡə/ JAY-ga; born 1988) is an English beer brewer, campaigner, broadcaster and author.
 Born in London and raised in Nottingham, she is the head brewer and co-founder of London-based Wild Card Brewery and in 2018 was named "Brewer of the Year" by the British Guild of Beer Writers.

 Before becoming a brewer, she studied chemical engineering and worked as a chemicals trader.
 Alongside brewing, Wise campaigns on various issues within the beer and wider drinks industries, including sexism, race and disability.
-She has also presented several radio and television shows, including BBC Radio 4's The Food Programme and Amazon Prime's Beer Masters.
+She has also presented several radio and television shows, including BBC Radio 4's The Food Programme and Amazon Prime's Beer Masters and has appeared as a guest beer sommelier on ITV’s ‘Love Your Weekend’ with Alan Titchmarsh.

 Early life

 Wise was born in London in 1988.
 She spent time in her maternal grandparents' native Trinidad and Tobago as a youngster before returning to the United Kingdom at the age of six or seven, where she was raised in Nottingham.
 She went on to study at Loughborough University, where she graduated with a bachelor's degree in chemical engineering in 2010.
 During her degree, Wise completed a placement year as a process technician with General Electric and after leaving university, she moved to London where she worked as an international chemicals trader with Whyte Chemicals.